close

 Config Discovery

-When you run rslint, it searches for the config file by walking upward from the target file or directory to the filesystem root, stopping at the first config found.
+When you run rslint, it searches for a config file by walking upward from the target file or directory to the filesystem root.
+It uses the nearest candidate that loads successfully and falls back to an ancestor when a nearer candidate cannot be loaded.

 • rslint src/foo.ts — searches from src/ upward